peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

 * <code>CBORException</code> - The data stream contains invalid
  encoding or is not in JSON format.

+### FromJSONBytes
+    public static CBORObject FromJSONBytes​(byte[] bytes)
+<p>Generates a CBOR object from a byte array in JavaScript object Notation
+ (JSON) format.</p> <p>If a JSON object has duplicate keys, a CBORException is thrown.</p> <p>Note that if a CBOR object is converted to JSON with <code>ToJSONBytes</code>, then the JSON is converted back to CBOR with this method, the new CBOR object will not necessarily be the same as the old CBOR object, especially if the old CBOR object uses data types not supported in JSON, such as integers in map keys.</p>

+**Parameters:**

+* <code>bytes</code> - A byte array in JSON format.
+The entire byte array must contain a single JSON object and not multiple objects.
+The byte array may begin with a byte-order mark (U+FEFF).
+The byte array can be in UTF-8, UTF-16, or UTF-32 encoding; the encoding is detected by assuming that the first character read must be a byte-order mark or a nonzero basic character (U+0001 to U+007F).

+**Returns:**

+* A CBOR object containing the JSON data decoded.

+**Throws:**

+* <code>java.lang.NullPointerException</code> - The parameter <code>bytes</code> is null.

+* <code>CBORException</code> - The byte array contains invalid
+ encoding or is not in JSON format.

+### FromJSONBytes
+    public static CBORObject FromJSONBytes​(byte[] bytes, JSONOptions jsonoptions) Generates a CBOR object from a byte array in JavaScript object Notation (JSON) format, using the specified options to control the decoding process. <p>Note that if a CBOR object is converted to JSON with
+ <code>ToJSONBytes</code>, then the JSON is converted back to CBOR with
+ this method, the new CBOR object will not necessarily be the same as the old CBOR object, especially if the old CBOR object uses data types not supported in JSON, such as integers in map keys.</p>

+**Parameters:**

+* <code>bytes</code> - A byte array in JSON format.
+The entire byte array must contain a single JSON object and not multiple objects.
+The byte array may begin with a byte-order mark (U+FEFF).
+The byte array can be in UTF-8, UTF-16, or UTF-32 encoding; the encoding is detected by assuming that the first character read must be a byte-order mark or a nonzero basic character (U+0001 to U+007F).

+* <code>jsonoptions</code> - Specifies options to control how the JSON data is decoded to CBOR.
+See the JSONOptions class.

+**Returns:**

+* A CBOR object containing the JSON data decoded.

+**Throws:**

+* <code>java.lang.NullPointerException</code> - The parameter <code>bytes</code> or <code>
+ jsonoptions</code> is null.

+* <code>CBORException</code> - The byte array contains invalid
+ encoding or is not in JSON format.

+### FromJSONBytes
+    public static CBORObject FromJSONBytes​(byte[] bytes, int offset, int count)
+<p>Generates a CBOR object from a byte array in JavaScript object Notation
+ (JSON) format.</p> <p>If a JSON object has duplicate keys, a CBORException is thrown.</p> <p>Note that if a CBOR object is converted to JSON with <code>ToJSONBytes</code>, then the JSON is converted back to CBOR with this method, the new CBOR object will not necessarily be the same as the old CBOR object, especially if the old CBOR object uses data types not supported in JSON, such as integers in map keys.</p>

+**Parameters:**

+* <code>bytes</code> - A byte array, the specified portion of which is in JSON format.
+ The specified portion of the byte array must contain a single JSON object and not multiple objects.
+The portion may begin with a byte-order mark (U+FEFF).
+The portion can be in UTF-8, UTF-16, or UTF-32 encoding; the encoding is detected by assuming that the first character read must be a byte-order mark or a nonzero basic character (U+0001 to U+007F).

+* <code>offset</code> - An index, starting at 0, showing where the desired portion of
+ <code>bytes</code> begins.

+* <code>count</code> - The length, in bytes, of the desired portion of <code>bytes</code>
+ (but not more than <code>bytes</code> 's length).

+**Returns:**

+* A CBOR object containing the JSON data decoded.

+**Throws:**

+* <code>java.lang.NullPointerException</code> - The parameter <code>bytes</code> is null.

+* <code>CBORException</code> - The byte array contains invalid
+ encoding or is not in JSON format.

+* <code>java.lang.IllegalArgumentException</code> - Either <code>offset</code> or <code>count</code> is less
+ than 0 or greater than <code>bytes</code> 's length, or <code>bytes</code> 's length minus <code>offset</code> is less than <code>count</code>.

+### FromJSONBytes
+    public static CBORObject FromJSONBytes​(byte[] bytes, int offset, int count, JSONOptions jsonoptions) Generates a CBOR object from a byte array in JavaScript object Notation (JSON) format, using the specified options to control the decoding process. <p>Note that if a CBOR object is converted to JSON with
+ <code>ToJSONBytes</code>, then the JSON is converted back to CBOR with
+ this method, the new CBOR object will not necessarily be the same as the old CBOR object, especially if the old CBOR object uses data types not supported in JSON, such as integers in map keys.</p>

+**Parameters:**

+* <code>bytes</code> - A byte array, the specified portion of which is in JSON format.
+ The specified portion of the byte array must contain a single JSON object and not multiple objects.
+The portion may begin with a byte-order mark (U+FEFF).
+The portion can be in UTF-8, UTF-16, or UTF-32 encoding; the encoding is detected by assuming that the first character read must be a byte-order mark or a nonzero basic character (U+0001 to U+007F).

+* <code>offset</code> - An index, starting at 0, showing where the desired portion of
+ <code>bytes</code> begins.

+* <code>count</code> - The length, in bytes, of the desired portion of <code>bytes</code>
+ (but not more than <code>bytes</code> 's length).

+* <code>jsonoptions</code> - Specifies options to control how the JSON data is decoded to CBOR.
+See the JSONOptions class.

+**Returns:**

+* A CBOR object containing the JSON data decoded.

+**Throws:**

+* <code>java.lang.NullPointerException</code> - The parameter <code>bytes</code> or <code>
+ jsonoptions</code> is null.

+* <code>CBORException</code> - The byte array contains invalid
+ encoding or is not in JSON format.

+* <code>java.lang.IllegalArgumentException</code> - Either <code>offset</code> or <code>count</code> is less
+ than 0 or greater than <code>bytes</code> 's length, or <code>bytes</code> 's length minus <code>offset</code> is less than <code>count</code>.

 ### Remainder
     @Deprecated public static CBORObject Remainder​(CBORObject first, CBORObject second)